 Secure Collaborative File Sharing for Enterprises and Government Agencies

-Although VeraCrypt offers some sharing capabilities, neither it nor EFS isdesigned for multiple users.
-BitLockerintegrates with other Microsoft products and providesmore robust collaboration options via shared drives.
+Although VeraCrypt offers some sharing capabilities, neither it nor EFS encryption windows 10 is designed for multiple users.
+BitLocker integrates with other Microsoft products and provides more robust collaboration options via shared drives.
 However, it is difficult to administer and lacks version control and other features needed for collaborative editing.

-While AxCrypt has an almost cult-following and offers the collaborative features small to medium-sized organizations need, its adware module may introduce other unforeseen security risks.
+While AxCrypt has an almost cult-following and offers the collaborative features small to medium-sized organisations need, its adware module may introduce other unforeseen security risks.

 For enterprises and government agencies, secure collaborative file sharing must be invisible.
 The system guided by your cryptography policies should choose what needs encryption, not your employees.
 Encryption and decryption should both happen in the background, unseen and seamless, such as on an encrypted messenger that follows complete compliance with data protection.

 It must work on all your enterprise’s devices, including mobile phones.
 Sending an investigator to Thailand shouldn’t mean they lose access to critical documents.

 At Adeya, we have another item on our must-protect list.
-Communications, including voice calls, video calls, SMS, and messaging, represent a treasure trove of highly-sensitive data.
-With more governments developing offensive cyber attack capabilities than ever before, protecting these secrets alongside more traditional document-based intelligence is a crucial and often overlooked part of a sound data protection strategy.
+Communications, including secure video conferencing, voice calls, SMS, and messaging, represent a treasure trove of highly-sensitive data.
+With more governments developing offensive cyber-attack capabilities than ever before, protecting these secrets alongside more traditional document-based intelligence is a crucial and often overlooked part of a sound data protection strategy.
 Give us a call at (+41) 22 566 14 80 and find out how our secure collaboration and communication platform can help your organization.